Society of Students Against Poverty: Children of love festival (Jashnvare Farzandan-e-Mehr)

-Sharif University, Amirkabir University of Technology, Allame Tabatabaie university, Jahad Daneshgahi and Alzahra University, were the hosts of the festival in 1999.

 Birth of Jesus Christ ceremony (Jashn-e-Milad-e-Masih)

 In January 2000, and 2001, the organization celebrated the birth of Jesus Christ with attendance of Christian members and with the purpose of respecting the love of Jesus Christ toward human being and also to emphasis on organization's view toward all religions’ objectives, which is to love people and make a better society.

 On December 22, 2006, the ceremony took place again.
 Father Kishishian and Sharmin Meymandi Nejad gave speeches on Christianity and Islam and the religious part in helping people.

 Iran 1130

 Iran 1130, is a plan to make the candidates of Iranian presidential election, build a village in their election campaigns instead of heavily spending on paper ads and the like.

-Some of the 2005 candidates showed their interest toward this plan but the complete version of it is yet to come.

 Teflan-e-Moslem

 According to the 2005 conference about the condition of Iranian children, held by the first big brother society, a seminar took place in Tehran Juvenile Correction & Rehabilitation Center in the holy month of Muharram in the year 2007, with the aim to free some of the children who were there because of money.